Hurry Go Round

 "Hurry Go Round" is the eleventh single by the Japanese musician hide, the fourth to bear the hide with Spread Beaver name, released on October 21, 1998.
-The song was left incomplete at the time of hide's death on May 2, 1998, being finished by his Spread Beaver band mates and included on the album Ja, Zoo.
+The song was left incomplete at the time of hide's death on May 2, 1998, being finished by his Spread Beaver bandmates and included on the album Ja, Zoo.
 It reached number 2 on the Oricon Singles Chart and has been certified double platinum by the RIAJ for sales over 500,000.

 On May 2, 2007, the single was re-released with a new cover.
 On December 8, 2010, it was re-released again as part of the third releases in "The Devolution Project", which was a release of hide's original eleven singles on picture disc vinyl.

 Background

 At the Visual Japan Summit on October 15, 2016, Teru of Glay said that he was told their 1997 single "However" inspired hide to write "Hurry Go Round".

 "Hurry Go Round" was one of the songs from Ja, Zoo that was unfinished at the time of hide's death.
 Eric Westfall, one of the album's recording and mixing engineers, revealed that a week or so after hide's death, he and I.N.A had an emotionally difficult time finishing the album as televisions they had on in the studio were still showing footage of and talking about the dead musician.
 He said that "Hurry Go Round" gave them particular difficulty due to its "heavy" or somber lyrical theme about "the circle of life", with them both crying while working on it individually.
 He said that I.N.A only had one or two temporary vocal recordings from hide with which to finish the song.

 Westfall claimed that the liner notes crediting Rich Breen for mixing the track are incorrect and that the mix actually used was done by himself.
 Despite him being told that it would be, it was not corrected in later pressings.
 It was finally corrected in the "Repsycle Ver." of Ja, Zoo, which was released in 2024.